That`s a big bolt.....

 Mendip is a powerful transmitter, it has the joint eighth highest output in the country but it still needs fifty four smaller repeaters to improve its coverage in areas of poor reception due to the hilly terrain in its coverage area.

-There is one interleaved spectrum channel allocated to Mendip on CH51 (this is within the C/D group) for a possible Bristol local TV station, but this is actually transmitted from the Bristil Kings Wseton and Bristol Illchester Crescent.
-In addition, there are two planned low power HD MUXES (in the CH 31 to 37 gap) on CHs 33 and 35.
+There is one ”Local” channel allocated to Mendip on CH51 (this is within the C/D group) for a possible Bristol local TV station, but this is actually transmitted from the Bristil Kings Wseton and Bristol Illchester Crescent.
+In addition, there are two lower power HD MUXES (in the CH 31 to 37 gap) on CHs 33 and 35.
 These last 2 can by picked up by (decent) C/D group aerials but it must be admitted that an E group (or wideband) aerial would work better.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.